rockymiss/kitchennippers/README.md

 - Scroll down to GitHub pages and open that page.
 - Select main branch and click save.

 The website is published on GitHub and the link is provided in that section.

 -----
-## Kitchen Nippers
+## Acknowledgments
 -----

-As a first project I chose Kitchen Nippers because of my love of cooking with my children.
-I also wanted to create a site that was simple for parents to follow and use easy recipes that would bring people back to the website each month.
-I would like to think that I can return to Kitchen Nippers one day and expand further on it and implement the future features mentioned above.
+The website could not be completed without the help and support from my mentor Spencer Barriball, the Slack Community, my cohort facilitator Kasia and msletb class.

+Rachel Rock January 2022